kayathri11/kayathri11/README.md

 # 💫 About Me:
-I'm a Full-Stack Developer with experience in building end-to-end web apps using MERN stack and TypeScript.
+I'm a Full-Stack Developer with experience in building scalable end-to-end applications using MERN stack and TypeScript.
 Proficient in RESTful API design & JWT authentication.

 # 💻 Tech Stack